There’s no denying it: Winter is on its way.

 - Lawn equipment: Drain the oil and gas from your mower before storing it for the off-season.
 Gasoline can separate and spoil in only a few weeks, which could potentially damage your engine.

-From weekend projects to major renovations… you’ve worked hard (and invested a lot) to make your house a home.
+From weekend projects to major renovations, you’ve worked hard (and invested a lot) to make your house a home.
 That’s why you deserve homeowners insurance from a company you trust to protect it.
 Want a customized quote?
-Find a local Erie Insurance agent in your neighborhood.
+Talk to your local Erie Insurance agent.